ghubb00/ghubb00.github.io/_pages/about.md

   - /about.html
 ---

 Gregory Hubbard is a current second-year medical student (M2) at Eastern Virginia Medical School passionate about healthcare and medical education.
-Previous background in software development and computational research.
+I am particularly interested in molecular and immunogenic basis of chronic disease.
+My current research focuses on the paracrine mediators of cellular injury and the immunogenic factors that preclude pathogenesis.

 Academic Activity
 ======